rizoom/base-org-web/README.md

 #### Tips for a successful submission

-Below are some general guidelines to help you prepare your submission:

 - App has been live on Base for at least 30 days
 - App has a Terms of Service and Privacy Policy
 - App supports HTTPS and 301 redirects HTTP requests